sailpoint-oss/developer.sailpoint.com/products/idn/api/postman-collections.md

 tags: ['postman']
 ---

 [Postman](https://www.postman.com/) is a platform you can use to design, build, test, and iterate your APIs.
-Postman users and teams can create public workspaces they can use to make it easy to access their API collections and get started.
+Postman users and teams can create public workspaces they can use to make it easy to access their API collections and environments and get started.
 SailPoint maintains a [public workspace for the IdentityNow API collections](https://www.postman.com/sailpoint/workspace/identitynow).
 You can use this workspace to access all the IDN API collections and stay up to date.

 ## Run in Postman